 Step 4: Maximize Oxygen

 Bacteria need oxygen to survive and multiply.
 Ensure your fish tank filter is breaking the surface of the water to provide maximum gas exchange.
+For those of you who may have a filter that is not working so well, check out my post on when to change your fish tank filter.

 Aquarium Starter Bacteria FAQs